AliShahrivarian/PlayfulColors/README.md

-# ColorRain
+# ColorHitter
 ### The game is incomplete

 Simple try on building android game by using V-Play Game Engine.

-ColorRain is a simple game about concentration.
+ColorHitter is a simple game about concentration.
 We are in the world that make us to look and do the repeatitive task and after a while we don't think about what we do.
-ColorRain main idea is about challenging your eyes, brain and your hand to work with eachother so you can't do thing with your habits.
+The Game main idea is about challenging your eyes, brain and your hand to work with eachother so you can't do thing with your habits.

 ## Get Publish:
 There is just Android(tested on HUAWEI P8Lite <Android 5.0.1> ) and Linux64bit(tested on Ubuntu 16.04) version for now.
 They stored in publish directory.